SK Hynix to make deep capex cut as virus spread threatens chip output

 It also swung to a net loss of 118 billion won from a net profit of 3.4 trillion won, reflecting a decline in investment valuations of Japanese peer Kioxia.

+LG Display, a flat-screen maker for Apple, also warned that the outbreak fueled supply-side uncertainty, while battery maker Samsung SDI said it would hit earnings in the current quarter.

-Reporting by Hyunjoo Jin and Joyce Lee; Editing by Muralikumar Anantharaman, Stephen Coates and Lincoln Feast.
+Reporting by Hyunjoo Jin and Joyce Lee; Editing by Lincoln Feast and Clarence Fernandez.